 Sarah’s expertise in pre-trial motions includes successfully overcoming statutes of limitations defenses in personal injury cases.
 In the Toyota Sudden Acceleration litigation, the Court denied Toyota’s motion to dismiss cases where Lieff Cabraser’s clients were unaware of Toyota’s alleged fraud and defective design until several years after their vehicles inexplicably sped out of control and caused permanent and, in some cases, fatal injuries.

 Sarah’s trial successes also include class action litigation.
 In the Norvir antitrust case, a group of pharmacies alleged that Abbott Laboratories monopolized the market for HIV medicines used in conjunction with Abbott’s prescription drug Norvir.
 Sarah worked extensively on the case’s trial preparation, researching and drafting motions in limine, voir dire questions, jury instructions, and trial stipulations.
 In 2011, the case settled during trial for $52 million.

-A Super Lawyers Rising Star for eight consecutive years and 2015 finalist for the Consumer Attorneys of California Streetfighter of the Year Award, Sarah has held multiple leadership positions in CAOC, including her current position as Women’s Caucus Legislative First Vice Co-Chair.
-She has served on the Board of Governors and was membership chair of the New Lawyers Division.
-She also serves on the Board of Directors for the San Francisco/Marin YWCA.
+A Super Lawyers Rising Star for eight consecutive years and 2015 finalist for the Consumer Attorneys of California Streetfighter of the Year Award, Sarah has held multiple leadership positions in CAOC, including her current position on the Board of Governors.
+In September 2019, Sarah was appointed Chair of the Resource Board of the National Association of Women Judges.